 There are three main dogs in the library.
-The Delivery Dog, a Saint Bernard named Arthur, pulls his wagon into the library every week with a batch of new books.
+The Delivery Dog, a Saint Bernard named Arthur who pulls his wagon into the library every week with a batch of new books.

-The Dog Librarian, a Standard Poodle named Margaret, puts the books on shelves in the aisle where they belong.
+The Dog Librarian, a Standard Poodle named Margaret who puts the books on shelves in the aisle where they belong.
 Some of the aisles are Treats, Travel, Dinner, Home, and Other Dogs.
 Most dogs hang out in the Treats aisle.
-It has books that smell like peanut butter biscuits, chicken sticks, shoe laces, and doughnuts.
+It has books that smell like peanut butter biscuits, chicken sticks, and glazed doughnuts.

 Margaret also helps dogs find books they might like.
 For example, she thought a Dachshund would be interested in a book that smelled like a mouse.